ELF32bit/godot-mapper/README.md

 * ```ignore_occlusion``` will disable occlusion culling for MeshInstance3D.
 * ```collision_disabled``` set to true will disable CollisionShape3D.

-> Shapes of uniform brushes will be excluded from entity collision shape.
+> Shapes of uniform brushes will not be merged into entity collision shape.

 * ```collision_layer``` will set CollisionObject3D layer to the specified layer.
 * ```collision_mask``` will set CollisionObject3D mask to the specified mask.